EconomistDigitalSolutions/terraform-aws-ec2/README.md

 # Terraform for EC2 instances

-Automatic deployment and management of EC2 instances using Terraform
+Automatic deployment and management of EC2 instances using Terraform.

 <hr/>